taphost/c64/MEMORY.md

 | $0316-$0317 | 2 | BRK vector (CBINV) |
 | $0318-$0319 | 2 | NMI vector (NMINV) |
 | $033C-$03FB | 192 | Tape buffer |

+The logical file/device/secondary tables (LAT/FAT/SAT) are kept in parallel; when a device closes, entries above it slide down and location $0098 is decremented, while `CLALL` zeroes the count at $0098 and empties all three tables at once.
+The keyboard buffer count at $C5 and pointer at $C6 control how many characters are pending—`POKE 198,10` plus PETSCII in $027F-$0280 lets you fake user input.

+### RS-232 buffers ($F7-$FA)

+Opening device 2 allocates two 256-byte buffers at the top of memory and stores their addresses in $F7/$F8 (RIBUF) for input and $F9/$FA (ROBUF) for output.
+Each open writes its pointer to the LAT/FAT/SAT tables so the 512 bytes stay reserved until you close the channel; `ST` is cleared after every `GET#`/`INPUT#` read, so read `ST` immediately when you need to know if the buffer overflowed or a timeout occurred.

 ## Screen and Color Memory